• Skip to content

 • normally hold a first degree.
 Graduates who have not studied within five years of entry to the course and non-graduates will have entry or a study plan agreed with the course leader.

-• The applicant requires the support of a workplace supervisor educated at Masters level or beyond and should normally work at an advanced level of practice, preferably as an ACP or consultant.
+• the applicant requires the support of a workplace supervisor educated at Masters level or beyond and should normally work at an advanced level of practice, preferably as an ACP or consultant.

 • have English and mathematics qualifications at a minimum of level 2.
+Qualifications must be regulated by Ofqual, CCEA and Qualifications Wales.
+Find out more about the other qualifications that we accept.

 Further info about health apprenticeships